w3nest/rx-vdom/doc/assets/index.md

 </script>
 </code-snippet>

-Below are a few key highlights that help position {{rx-vdom}} in contrast with frameworks like React and Vue:
+Below are a few highlights that help position {{rx-vdom}}:

 *  **Minimal Setup**: In {{rx-vdom}}, components are simply plain JavaScript objects, with minimal boilerplate.
    You can create components dynamically using functions or classes and manipulate them using plain JavaScript.
-   Notably, the framework is not even required to define components (only to render them), making it extremely lightweight.
+   Notably, the framework is not even required to define components, making it extremely lightweight.

 *  **Explicit and Transparent**: The declarative syntax of {{rx-vdom}} provides a clear understanding of the scope of updates.
 Reactivity and component structure are explicitly defined, without relying on underlying mechanisms like virtual DOM diffing or automatic dependency tracking.
-Also, a single VirtualDOM object can be rendered in multiple places simultaneously within the document.

 *  **Automatic Lifecycle Management**: {{rx-vdom}}  takes care of its own lifecycle.
 Subscriptions are automatically managed, eliminating the need to manually clean up or handle lifecycle events.
 Custom subscriptions can also be tied directly to the component's lifecycle, offering flexibility.

-*  **Learning Reactive Programming**: Adopting {{rx-vdom}} is an introduction to reactive programming itself.
+*  **Learning Reactive Programming**: Learning {{rx-vdom}} is essentially learning reactive programming itself.
    While it may take more time to master compared to React or Vue, the knowledge gained is widely applicable beyond UI development, making it a valuable skill for various programming contexts.

-*  **Minimal Scope**: At this stage, {{rx-vdom}} is designed primarily for in-browser SPA (Single Page Application) development.
+*  **Minimal Scope**: {{rx-vdom}} is designed for in-browser SPA (Single Page Application) development.
 It is not intended for server-side rendering or other broader use cases, so developers should be mindful of its current limitations.

-Please keep in mind that I am the author of {{rx-vdom}}, so this comparison may understandably carry some bias.
-If you have any suggestions or insights that could help position the library better—especially if you’ve identified additional limitations or drawbacks—please feel free to open a GitHub issue on the
+If you have any suggestions or insights that could help position the library better, please feel free to open a GitHub issue on the
 <github-link target="rx-vdom">repository</github-link>.
 Your feedback is always welcome!